 However, it’s been proven that we eventually hit a plateau if we don’t keep ‘shocking’ the muscles.
 While you may see incredible gains within the first year of joining a gym for the first time, once you’ve hit your groove, it becomes harder for you to continue piling on the muscle.
 Enter, the push pull workout.

-Whereas the standard gym program mentioned earlier will have days focusing on one muscle group at a time, usually once per week, a push pull workout devotes more time to these areas, with a typical split being push pull legs, which is then repeated before taking Sunday as a rest day.
+Whereas the standard gym program mentioned earlier will have days focusing on one muscle group at a time, usually once per week, a push-pull workout devotes more time to these areas, with a typical split being a push day, a pull day and a leg day, which is then repeated before taking Sunday as a rest day.

 What Is A Push Pull Workout?

 If you’ve not heard of it before, or have never found out what it means, a push pull workout is pretty simple to understand.
 Ultimately, you will utilise the pushing and pulling muscles in your upper body, and you can even perform a push pull legs workout, which includes working out the lower body.

 For example, a push day will have you focusing on your upper body pushing muscles, such as your chest, shoulders and triceps.

 A pull day focuses on the upper body pulling muscles, such as the back and biceps, and finally, the legs day focuses on the, you guessed it, the legs.

 What Are The Benefits Of A Push Pull Workout?

 As Aston University states, a push pull workout split is the most effective way to gain muscle because “all related muscle groups are trained together in the same workout.”